-Pongir Amber Green Purele Rive Gold Repair Amber Green Purple Blue Gold Reflect!
+Repair Amber Green Purple Blue Gold Reflect!
 Refocus!
 Aim for gold!
 Well done!
 Great!
 Amazing!
 Time in to repair and reflect with the class teacher.
-Name removed We can turn this around and get you back to green All start here You are moving in the right direction!
+We can turn this around and get you back to green All start here You are moving in the right direction!
 You've earned a house point!
-You've earned a gold award! from board.
-Help me understand What Regulate: take some time to calm down happened I wonder what you were thinking/ feeling Reflect: what went wrong?
-What can I do differently? at the time Limagine that was Act: now it's time to do it and get back to green l imagine you felt I wonder how this might I wonder what we could do What I'm noticing is that when x happens you do x Physical or verbal aggression to others or directed towards the environment Leaving seat repeatedly Disrupting the learning of others Ready Respectful Safe Showing consideration and support for others, Seeking support Exceeding expectations of learning Persevering when learning is Showing behaviour that is continually above and beyond the expectation Leaving the classroom without permission Shouting out, interrupting the calm environment of Consistent effort, attention and Challenging Demonstrating care and Consistently being in the right place, at the right Any behaviour that compromises the safety of others within the classroom Disengagement with own learning concentration concern for others time, doing the right thing Bad language Mobile phones out in class -------------- -- -- -- -- --
+You've earned a gold award!
+Name removed from board.
+Help me understand Regulate: take some time to calm down What happened Reflect: what I wonder what you were went wrong?
+What can I do differently? thinking/ feeling at the time Act: now it's time to do it and get I imagine that was back to green I imagine you felt I wonder how this might I wonder what we could do What I'm noticing is that when x happens you do x Physical or verbal aggression to others or directed towards the environment Leaving seat repeatedly Disrupting the Ready Respectful Showing consideration and support for others, Exceeding expectations of learning Showing behaviour that is continually above and beyond the Leaving the classroom without permission Shouting out, interrupting the calm Safe Seeking support appropriately Consistent effort, Persevering when learning is challenging Demonstrating expectation Consistently being in the right Any behaviour that compromises the safety of others within the environment of the class Disengagement with own learning attention and concentration care and concern for others place, at the right time, doing the right thing classroom

+Bad language Mobile phones out in class